openshift/enhancements/enhancements/api-review/custom-tags-aws.md

    For example,\
    Existing tag for AWS resource = `key_infra1 = value1`\
    New tag request = `.spec.platformSpec.aws.resourceTags` has no user-defined tag with key `key_infra1`\
-   Action = No change in existing user-defined tag.\
+   Action = No change in tags for the AWS resource.\
    Final tag set to AWS resource = `key_infra1 = value1`\
    Event action = No event